Alternative Method of Keeping Projects Synced

 The workflow described in step four will ensure that you only ever have one working copy of the project on your computer at once.
 This reduces confusion over which copy is the latest and keeps your working area organised.
 It also ensures that the integrity of your backup folder is not damaged.

 While this method is slightly more involved than the direct syncing of a project, it is much safer, because you only ever open projects that are on your local computer and not ones that are syncing across a network.
 That means if you forget to fully sync one day, the worst that can happen is you don't have your latest files with you.
-This is opposed to the potential for project corruption or data loss of the one primary project every machine depends upon, with the standard method.
+This is opposed to the potential for project corruption or data loss of the one primary project every machine depends upon using the standard method.

-It also has the side-effect of placing your central backup location in the cloud.
+It also has the side effect of placing your central backup location in the cloud.
 This valuable archive will be replicated across each machine attached to your cloud account.
 Instead of having the "one project" mirrored, you have many.